 Figure 2: Annual precipitation over the 1982-2021 record as measured at Yreka CDEC station (YRK).
+The long term mean (18 in) shown as a red dashed line, and the 10 year rolling mean is the blue trendline.

 Public Noticing